NovaFox161/PerWorldChatPlus/README.md

 - Integrated ChatColor support.
 Make your messages colorful without needing to use codes every time!
 - Along with the integrated ChatColor support, PerWorldChatPlus supports a GUI selector for ChatColors!
 - Anti-Swear system.
 Block those bad words!
-- Anti-Ad System (Beta).
+- Anti-Ad System.
 Block all the unwanted advertisements!
 - And much much more!

+Planned Features:
+- Anti-spam
+- More variables in format.
+- Better detection of IP Addresses.
+- Better detection of websites.
+- And more!!